Seattle, Lake Shore and Eastern Railway: Promoting a railroad empire involving Seattle

-The SLS&E was placed in receivership on June 26, 1893, and was sold in foreclosure on May 16, 1896.
-Speidel reported that Villard abruptly made a hostile takeover while the SLS&E was a going concern in 1890, in the midst of maneuvering among railroad business magnate Henry Villard of the Northern Pacific, James J. Hill of what became the Great Northern Railway, and the Seattle Establishment (1873–1900 and later).
-Seattle DOT (Department of Transportation) reports the SLS&E was absorbed by the NP in 1892.
-The lines in western Washington became the Seattle & International Railway Co., which was taken over by the Northern Pacific in 1901.
+Bankruptcy

+The company entered receivership on July 1, 1893, and continued to operate.
+The company was sold on May 16, 1896, and the assets split between two companies.
+The Spokane and Seattle Railway acquired the eastern line between Spokane and Davenport, while the Seattle and International Railway acquired the western lines around Seattle.

 Building the SLS&E in Eastern Washington

 The SLS&E was planned to be a larger railroad than it ultimately became.
 Construction was in two parts, with the eastern Washington section started in Spokane and headed west, begun in the late 1880s by largely the same group of investors incorporating the Seattle & Eastern Construction Company.

 An old map shows the proposed line going from Davenport to Coulee City, up the Grand Coulee to Waterville, then on to Wenatchee, then along the Wenatchee River, and up over part of Stevens Pass then over toward Everett.
 With what is known today about Cascade Range topography that was little-known or unknown back then, how much was promotion and how much was actually expected according to the insiders' business plan remains part of the intrigue of railroad history.

 The steam locomotive "A. M. Cannon."
 SLS&E number 11, was named after a prominent Spokane resident.
 Cannon was very instrumental in the building of the SLS&E in the Spokane area.

 It has been reported that the Great Northern (GN) used the SLS&E bridge over the Spokane River while the GN was building its own during its transcontinental construction in 1893.

 The eastern Washington line became the Spokane & Seattle Railway, which was purchased by the NP in two parts.
 The first—Medical Lake to Davenport—was purchased in 1899.
 The remainder, between Medical Lake and Spokane, was bought in 1900.